IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 Videophones are advanced desk phones that have video displays and support video codecs.

 Video calls contribute to better interoperability and intelligibility during a phone call.
-The employees working remotely or frequently changing location can better keep in touch with the rest of the colleagues and the company office atmosphere.
+The employees working remotely or frequently changing location can better keep in touch with the rest of their colleagues and the company office atmosphere.

 Some video phones support video calls but do not possess a camera.
 So the camera comes as an additional purchase.